senft/Scribber/README.md

 * Optimize syntax hilighting (gets very slow on large texts)
 * Add some Markdown features (footnotes, ...)
 * Export to ODT
-* When hovering an image-code display the image in a tooltip

-Some icons provided by the Tango Desktop Project (http://tango.freedesktop.org/)</br />
+Some icons provided by the Tango Desktop Project (http://tango.freedesktop.org/)

 Scribber uses a modified version of markdown2latex by Rufus Pollock (http://rufuspollock.org/2008/06/23/markdown2latex/)